 A paediatric emergency trainee who couldn’t suture.
 Not a good look.

 What I experienced is related to performance anxiety.
-This is a term often used for athletes, musicians or actors, but really can apply to any situation where the presence of an audience increases your anxiety.
+This is a term often used for athletes, musicians or actors, but it really can apply to any situation where the presence of an audience increases your anxiety.
 In this case, an unfriendly audience vastly cranks up the pressure.
-In scientific terms, it’s the same as any other stress response – activation of the sympathetic branch of autonomic nervous system triggering a ‘fight or flight‘ response.
-Given that in a procedural situation, neither fleeing from the room, or attacking the family are reasonable options, then the symptoms of the adrenaline rush are channelled in another way.
+In scientific terms, it’s the same as any other stress response – activation of the sympathetic branch of the autonomic nervous system triggering a ‘fight or flight’ response.
+Given that in a procedural situation, neither fleeing from the room nor attacking the family are reasonable options, then the symptoms of the adrenaline rush are channelled in another way.
 Wesner, Noyes, and Davis (1990) looked at university students at a music school and found that 47% of them experienced some performance impairment related to anxiety.
 This manifested as a rapid heart rate in 57% and trembling in 46%.
 Other symptoms included a dry mouth, sweating and shortness of breath.

 Therefore, rather than any actual consequence of failure, the person’s perception of this threat is inflated due to perfectionism, performance anxiety, fear of negative evaluation, and the need for excessive personal control.
-This is usually due to: overestimating the likelihood of the poor outcome happening; overestimating the severity of the poor outcome; underestimating what you can do about it yourself to cope, and underestimating what other people can do to help you manage.
+This is usually due to overestimating the likelihood of the poor outcome happening, overestimating the severity of the poor outcome, underestimating what you can do about it yourself to cope, and underestimating what other people can do to help you manage.

 My situation was specific to the performance of a particular manual task.
 So, to tackle this, the approach needed to be a mixture of practical solutions to minimise shaking and to deal with the anxiety causing the shaking.

-Know the procedure inside outside
+Know the procedure inside and outside

 Get some practice skin for suturing (this could be a banana skin or meat skin from the butcher).
 Practice for 15 minutes every day at home.
 Just do simple interrupted sutures (or whatever the procedure is) repeatedly.
 Ultimately, it becomes second nature, so your body knows how to do the procedure.
 This is known as procedural memory.
-It’s one less thing to worry about and helps you focus your concentration on relaxing.
+It’s one less thing to worry about and helps you focus on relaxing.

 Perfect and control your environment

-Even though the symptoms are mainly due to anxiety, some practical solutions can help too.
+Even though the symptoms are mainly due to anxiety, some practical solutions can help, too.
 Make sure your chair is positioned at a good height.
 Position the equipment table close by and make sure it is easily accessible to you.
 Lay out your tools exactly as you want them.
 And the same goes for the parents.
 Be clear and confident before the procedure starts.
-If you prefer, tell the parents that they can stay in the room, but they have to sit in the corner (or wherever suits you so that they are not on top of you).
-Be clear that the child may well cry, but that the child will take comfort in them staying calm.
+If you prefer, tell the parents that they can stay in the room, but they have to sit in the corner (or wherever suits you so they are not on top of you).
+Be clear that the child may well cry but that the child will take comfort in them staying calm.
 The more stress they show, the more distressed their child will get.
 It is their role to be calm for their child during the procedure.

 Limit the shaking